gitforvisual/cookbook/README.md

 Mix eggs in a medium-sized mixing bowl.
 Pour eggs into a skillet and put on medium-low heat.
 Fold eggs as they are cooking.
 Add a pinch of salt.
 Once consistency is to desired texture, move eggs to plate.
 Consume.

 ---
+##JoshHennagir

+###Worlds Best Lasagna

+- 1 pound sweet Italian sausage
+- 3/4 pound lean ground beef
+ - 1/2 cup minced onion
+- 2 cloves garlic, crushed
+- 1 (28 ounce) can crushed tomatoes
+ - 2 (6 ounce) cans tomato paste
+- 2 (6.5 ounce) cans canned tomato sauce
+- 1/2 cup water
+- 2 tablespoons white sugar
+- 1 1/2 teaspoons dried basil leaves
+- 1/2 teaspoon fennel seeds
+- 1 teaspoon Italian seasoning
+- 1 tablespoon salt
+- 1/4 teaspoon ground black pepper
+ - 4 tablespoons chopped fresh parsley
+- 12 lasagna noodles
+- 16 ounces ricotta cheese
+ - 1 egg
+ - 1/2 teaspoon salt
+ - 3/4 pound mozzarella cheese, sliced
+- 3/4 cup grated Parmesan cheese

+####Instructions

+In a Dutch oven, cook sausage, ground beef, onion, and garlic over medium heat until well browned.
+Stir in crushed tomatoes, tomato paste, tomato sauce, and water.
+Season with sugar, basil, fennel seeds, Italian seasoning, 1 tablespoon salt, pepper, and 2 tablespoons parsley.
+Simmer, covered, for about 1 1/2 hours, stirring occasionally.

+Bring a large pot of lightly salted water to a boil.
+Cook lasagna noodles in boiling water for 8 to 10 minutes.
+Drain noodles, and rinse with cold water.
+In a mixing bowl, combine ricotta cheese with egg, remaining parsley, and 1/2 teaspoon salt.

+Preheat oven to 375 degrees F (190 degrees C).

+To assemble, spread 1 1/2 cups of meat sauce in the bottom of a 9x13 inch baking dish.
+Arrange 6 noodles lengthwise over meat sauce.
+Spread with one half of the ricotta cheese mixture.
+Top with a third of mozzarella cheese slices.
+Spoon 1 1/2 cups meat sauce over mozzarella, and sprinkle with 1/4 cup Parmesan cheese.
+Repeat layers, and top with remaining mozzarella and Parmesan cheese.
+Cover with foil: to prevent sticking, either spray foil with cooking spray, or make sure the foil does not touch the cheese.

+Bake in preheated oven for 25 minutes.
+Remove foil, and bake an additional 25 minutes.
+Cool for 15 minutes before serving.